raulgodii/raulgodii/readme.md

 ###

-<p align="left"><b>Welcome to my GitHub page!
-My name is Raúl.
-Right now, I'm studying DAW (💻Web Application Development) at I.E.S Francisco Ayala (📍Granada).
-I`m always learning new things and exploring new horizons in the world of informatics.</b></p>
+<p align="left"><bWelcome to my GitHub page!
+My name is Raúl González Díaz, a passionate web developer continuously exploring new horizons in the world of technology. </b></p>

 ###